Oligodendroglioma and Other IDH-Mutated Tumors: Diagnosis and Treatment

 Primary CNS tumors are graded based on the tumor location, tumor type, extent of tumor spread, genetic findings, the patient’s age, and tumor remaining after surgery, if surgery is possible.

-Oligodendrogliomas are grouped in two grades based on their characteristics.
+Oligodendrogliomas are grouped in two grades (grade 2 or grade 3, also written as grade II or grade III) based on their characteristics.

-- Grade II oligodendrogliomas are low grade tumors.
+- Grade 2 oligodendrogliomas are low grade tumors.
 This means the tumor cells grow slowly and invade nearby normal tissue.
 In many cases, they form years before being diagnosed as no symptoms appear.

-- Grade III oligodendrogliomas are malignant (cancerous).
+- Grade 3 oligodendrogliomas are malignant (cancerous).
 This means they are fast-growing tumors.
 They are called anaplastic oligodendriogliomas.

 What do oligodendrogliomas look like on an MRI?